 - fostering an ethical environment.

 The Audit Committee meets quarterly and reports to Council as an Advisory Committee of Council.
-Download a copy of the Audit Committee Charter (PDF, 494 kB).
+Download a copy of the Audit Committee Charter (Doc, 2.3MB).

 The Audit Committee comprises three Councillors and three independent members.
-In May 2013 the members of the Audit Committee were:
+Members of the audit committee are:

 Cr Jack Wegman

-The Chief Executive Officer, Director Corporate Services, Manager Financial Services and Internal Auditor attend all meetings, but are not voting members.
+The Chief Executive Officer, Director Corporate Services, Manager Commercial and Property Services and Internal Auditor attend all meetings, but are not voting members.

 Matters commonly discussed at the Audit Committee meetings include: